Spectral Time

 Johannes Girardoni, New York, 2004

 The Infinite Room, as seen on a recent site visit.
-The Infinite Room is a site-specific analog light and sound installation integrated with the architecture of a Tom Kundig-designed building, as seen on a recent site visit.
+The Infinite Room is a permanent, site-specific analog light and sound installation integrated with the architecture of a Tom Kundig-designed building.

 Works in Process